timfennis/apply/README.md

 ### Collections

-All of the collection functions in this library attempt to follow a pattern in terms of naming and argument order.
+All collection functions in this library attempt to follow a pattern in terms of naming and argument order.
 Usually the names and arguments you'll find are taken from Haskell's standard library.
 Every function has a Curried version where the argument order matches the one in Haskell.
 In this argument order the subject of the function is always the last argument so that the curried functions can be used to create partially applied functions that can